 Come and see, stay and join us.
 “We Hear You!”

-Cape Serenity is Virtual Ability’s newest residential sim.
+Cape Serenity is Virtual Ability’s second residential sim.
 A lovely pond in the center of the island provides a place where residents or visitors can sit and relax and feed the ducks.
 A path circles the pond and small bridges lead to the island in the center, where people can sit to relax and enjoy the scenery.

 Cape Serenity is the location of a library containing stories or poems written by disabled authors.
 Some of the works are classics and others are written by Virtual Ability members or others who have a disability.
 The patio beside the library is host to poetry readings and story telling, or just a place for people to sit and talk.
 Next to the patio is a lovely garden which contains poems on disabilities.